-Sociology majors who have earned at least a C- in research methods in another discipline are required to take a sociology course that includes a significant research component (e.g., SOC 314, 392, 395) in its place to complete the required sociology course units for the major.
-Consultation with and approval from the department chair is required.
+Sociology majors, in consultation with their advisor, may elect to take a non-sociology course that includes the development of significant social scientific research skills (e.g., GIS, statistics in social science fields, an independent study with this work as its primary focus) in its place, to complete the advanced sociological research method requirement for the major.
+Consultation with and approval from the Department Chair is required.

-The prerequisite for registering for Sociology 490 is earning at least a Cin statistics and research methods, either in sociology or in another discipline, as approved by the department chair.

-Sociology majors are required to take SOC 227 prior to 327, and both 227 and 327 prior to 492.
+The prerequisite for registering for SOC 490 is earning at least a C- in both SOC 225 and SOC 325 (or its approved equivalent), as approved by the Department Chair.
+Majors must take SOC 225 prior to SOC 325, and both prior to SOC 490.